DelvonRH/Mock-Twitter-Project/README.md

 GIF created with [LiceCap](http://www.cockos.com/licecap/).

 ## Notes

+DISCLAIMER: **This App is currently not deployed in this version!**

 This current version of the Mock-Twiiter-Project is unable to post because of a bug with the disabled tweet button.
 It was very challenging to make this web application reponsive so it is still a work in progress as some items on screen do not scale with different sizes which makes the page look weird.
 This version of the project does not have a database so on page refresh everything disapears.